spxbhuhb/zakadabar-stack/core/doc/changelog/BleedingEdge.md

 - `RoleBl` constructor now requires a persistence api
 - `RoleGrantExposedTable` fields are now public
 - `AccountPrivateTable` fields are now public

+fixed:

+- Additional roles are added only when the database is empty #48

 ## Lib: Blobs